bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I love like, you know, sure the VCs and all the startups claimed, you know, Bitcoin has a hundred million users, 200 million users, 500 million.
 It's all bulls*it.
 I mean, if there is 5 million people right now on Bitcoin, it's like, you know, pushing it.
-So can you just imagine like, it's a great dry run in my opinion, for us to sort of like get a little taste of what it's like when there is not just price, Because when the price goes up, you know, all the retail comes in, they all want to buy their, you know, their 615 bitcoin.
+So can you just imagine like, it's a great dry run in my opinion, for us to sort of like get a little taste of what it's like when there is not just price, Because when the price goes up, you know, all the retail comes in, they all want to buy their 6.15 bitcoin.
 But like now we have other people coming in with all these other users that, you know, are completely yotic.
 But they do set a floor, right, for transactions.
 And, you know, Lightning has to get its s*it together.